alexismundu/proyectoPAE/README.md

 ## Installation

 - Run `npm i` in the root folder
+- Run `cp .env.example .env` and fill the credentials that you need in order to use the database and other tools
 - Run `cd client && npm i` in the root folder